wpq0/writings/beyond-csharp-7/article.md

 ### Destructuring assignment

 While only marginally useful when used on its own, this feature becomes much more powerful when paired with pattern matching.
-After we have tested that the incoming data match a certain shape and size, we can immediately break it a part and do useful things with its members.
+After we have tested that the incoming data match a certain shape and size, we can immediately break it apart and do useful things with its members.
 [Deconstruction protocol](https://github.com/dotnet/roslyn/blob/master/docs/features/deconstruction.md) landed in C#7, and any type can be deconstructed.

 ```csharp
 class Point